Thank you for visiting the BioNJ Web site.

 - BioNJ continues to bring the industry together at a variety of important gatherings throughout the year.

-- BioNJ continues to present a series of member forums directed to chief financial officers, business development executives and human resource administrators to facilitate professional growth and interaction, and in May 2009 Biosimilars and Product Liability became the first new session in our new “Breakfast Briefings” series.
+- BioNJ continues to present a series of member forums directed to chief financial officers, business development executives and human resource administrators to facilitate professional growth and interaction.

-- BioNJ members have saved millions of dollars on Fisher Scientific lab supplies through an innovative purchasing program.
+- BioNJ Members saved more than $7 million in 2017 on Fisher Scientific lab supplies and other items through an innovative Purchasing Consortium.

-- Through our Joint Benefits Agreement with BIO, in addition to discounts on Directors and Officers (D&O) and Employment Practices Liability (EPL) Insurance, BioNJ offers discounts on office supplies, furniture and equipment, computer and technology products, news distribution, 401K plans, employment background screening and drug testing services and moving and storage.
+- Through our Joint Benefits Agreement with BIO, in addition to discounts on Directors and Officers (D&O) and Employment Practices Liability (EPL) Insurance, BioNJ offers discounts on office supplies, furniture and equipment, computer and technology products, news distribution, gene sequencing devices and moving and storage.